ubccr/xdmod/docs/user_dashboard.md

 ---
-title: Novice User (Beta)
+title: User Dashboard (Beta)
 ---

 Developer Guide
 ---------------

-New portlets can be added to the novice user panel as follows:
+New portlets can be added to the user dashboard as follows:

 1. Create a javascript class that inherits from `Ext.ui.Portlet`.
 Conventionally this should be placed in `html/gui/js/modules/summary`
 1. Edit the `etc/assets.json` file to include the new javascript artifact (and any other artifacts such as css files).